Great Purge: Revisionist School

+Other Interpretations

+Marxist historian Isaac Deutscher regarded the Moscow trials "as the prelude to the destruction of an entire generation of revolutionaries".

-Two major lines of interpretation have emerged among historians.
-One says that the purges reflected Stalin's ambitions, paranoia, and inner drive to increase his power and eliminate potential rivals.
-Revisionist historians explain the purges by theorizing that rival factions exploited Stalin's paranoia and used terror to enhance their own positions.
-Peter Whitewood examines the first purge (directed at the army) and suggests a third interpretation: Stalin and other top leaders believing that they were surrounded by capitalist enemies and worried about the vulnerability and loyalty of the Red Army.
+Trotsky viewed the violence characteristic of the purge as an ideological difference between Stalinism and Bolshevism:The present purge draws between Bolshevism and Stalinism not simply a bloody line but a whole river of blood.
+The annihilation of all the older generation of Bolsheviks, an important part of the middle generation which participated in the civil war, and that part of the youth that took up most seriously the Bolshevik traditions, shows not only a political but a thoroughly physical incompatibility between Bolshevism and Stalinism.
+How can this not be seen?Peter Whitewood examined the first purge (directed at the army) and suggested a third interpretation: Stalin and other top leaders believing that they were surrounded by capitalist enemies and worried about the vulnerability and loyalty of the Red Army.
 "Stalin attacked the Red Army because he seriously misperceived a serious security threat", and "Stalin seems to have genuinely believed that foreign‐backed enemies had infiltrated the ranks and managed to organize a conspiracy at the very heart of the Red Army."
 The purge hit deeply from June 1937 to November 1938, removing 35,000; many were executed.
 Experience in carrying out the purge facilitated purging other elements of the Soviet polity.
 Historians cite the disruption as a factor in the Red Army's disastrous military performance during the German invasion.
-Robert W. Thurston wrote that the purge was not intended to subdue the Soviet masses (many of whom helped implement it), but to deal with opposition to Stalin's rule by the Soviet elites.